 - Windows and Screens

-Residence hall rooms are not designed or equipped for cooking; however, residents may use hot pots, rice cookers, and coffee pots.
+Residence hall rooms are not designed or equipped for cooking; however, residents may use appliances without an exposed heating element.
+This include hot pots, rice cookers, and coffee pots.
 All other cooking equipment, including, but not limited to the use of toaster ovens, electric frying pans, electric grills (George Foreman Grills), portable stoves and toasters are prohibited.
+If unapproved appliances are found in a room, they will be confiscated by a Residence Life staff member and disposed of.

 - Residents are responsible for the condition of their rooms, the furnishing and equipment.
 Students will be billed for any damages not due to normal wear and tear.
-Residents must carefully review and sign the Room (RCR) form that has been supplied by Housing and Residence Life.
+Residents must carefully complete their online Room Condition Report (RCR) form that has been supplied by Housing and Residence Life via email at the beginning of the academic year.
 This form provides residents the opportunity to document the conditions of their room at move-in time and will be used when residents move out to assess any damages.

-- In individual rooms, damage charges will be divided equally among all residents unless staff in Housing and Residence Life is informed immediately and confirms in writing that the roommates are not equally responsible for the damages.
+- In individual rooms, damage and end of year cleaning charges will be divided equally among all residents unless staff in Housing and Residence Life is informed immediately and confirms in writing that the roommates are not equally responsible for the damages.
 Students who move out at any time during the academic year must have their room inspected by a staff member prior to being released from the financial responsibilities by the University.
-If students would like to be present for move out inspections, they should make arrangements with staff in Housing and Residence Life to complete the move out RCR.
+If students would like to be present for move out inspections, they can make arrangements with staff in Housing and Residence Life to complete a move-out inspection.

 - Damages to common areas (hallways, lounges, bathrooms, etc.) may be charged to all residents of a particular floor or building, or the community as a whole unless it can be determined specifically who is responsible.